2015 Sampson Flat bushfires

-The 2015 Sampson Flat fires were a series of bushfires in the Australian state of South Australia, the area affected was predominantly the northern Adelaide Hills and the outer Adelaide metropolitan area.
-The fire began on 2 January 2015 during a day of extreme heat and lasted until 9 January 2015; and burnt more than 20000 ha.
+The 2015 Sampson Flat fires were a series of bushfires in the Australian state of South Australia; predominantly the northern Adelaide Hills and the outer Adelaide metropolitan area.
+The fires began on 2 January 2015 and lasted until 9 January 2015; and burnt more than 20000 ha.

 Overview

-The fire began in a semi rural area to the north east of the city, in the locality of Sampson Flat.
-It later travelled southeast towards the Kersbrook township and across the Mount Lofty Ranges.As of 6 January 2015, at least 26 houses were destroyed with 37 families in temporary accommodation.
+The fires began in a semi rural area to the north east of the city, in the locality of Sampson Flat.
+They later traveled southeast towards the Kersbrook township and across the Mount Lofty Ranges.As of 6 January 2015, at least 26 houses were destroyed with 37 families in temporary accommodation.
 This count had increased to 38 houses, 125 outbuildings and 134 injuries by the evening of 6 January.
 The area around Kersbrook was worst hit, with twelve houses destroyed.
 On 7 January, the number of houses destroyed throughout the affected area was revised down from 38 to 32 and again down to 27 a few days later.
 There were no fatalities as a result of the bushfires; and the total cost was estimated to be more than A$13 million.

 At the same time, a smaller fire threat was posed near Tantanoola and in the Limestone Coast region on 2 January 2015.